CIROH-UA/varnish/README.md

 # {varnish}: Template for The Carpentries Workbench <img src='man/figures/logo.png' align='right' alt='' width=120 />

+- NOTE: This repository has been moved to its new location : https://github.com/CIROH-UA/varnish
+- Please do all active work on : https://github.com/CIROH-UA/varnish
+- This repository has been archived and made Read Only.
+-
 [![varnish status badge](https://carpentries.r-universe.dev/badges/varnish)](https://carpentries.r-universe.dev)

 This project is part of [The Carpentries